APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 ✔Basic statistics(+6%)
 - Gets the average amount of time it took the player to solve the hangman based on how many rounds they played.

+✔Filter/Sort data(+2%)
+- Filters the synonyms, definitions, and antonyms from the json objects

 ## 4\.
 Output Example

 **Picture of output on a google doc**